Curious Student

 SCHOOL OF COMMUNICATION & MULTIMEDIA STUDIES

-The School of Communication and Multimedia Studies offers two distinct yet aligned baccalaureate degree programs with over 1,200 majors, a Masters of Arts in Communication Studies, and a Masters of Fine Arts in Media, Technology, and Entertainment.
-The larger of the two B.A. degrees, with over 800 majors, is Communication Studies.
-The Multimedia Studies degree program allows students to concentrate either in Film, Video, and New Media or in Multimedia Journalism.
-Undergraduate coursework maybe divided between FAU's main campus in Boca Raton and our Davie campus; the M.A. program is located primarily on the Boca Raton campus, and the M.F.A.program is housed on the Davie campus.
+SCMS offers two distinct yet aligned baccalaureate degree programs with over 1400 majors and a Masters of Arts in Communication Studies .
+The larger of the two B.A. degrees, with over 800 majors, is Communication Studies .
+The Multimedia Studies degree program, with 600 majors, allows students to concentrate either in Film, Video, and New Media or in Multimedia Journalism .
+Undergraduate coursework maybe divided between FAU's main campus in Boca Raton and the Broward campuses in Fort Lauderdale and Davie.
+The M.A. program is located primarily on the Boca Raton campus.

 As a graduate from the School of Communication and Multimedia Studies, you would have many career options.
 Most of our graduates move directly into the job market, but many others go on to graduate school, law school, or other professional advanced degree programs.
-The opportunities for SCMS graduates to take theoretical, analytic, and critical perspectives and combine them with performance and production skills opens many career doors.
+The opportunities for SCMS graduates to take theoretical, analytic, and critical perspectives and combine them with performance and production/studio skills opens many career doors.
 And this is not surprising.
-A poll of 330 industry leaders conducted by the University of Phoenix revealed that 96% of executives ranked communication and interpersonal skills as the most valuable traits for employees, and the American Association of Colleges and Universities conducted a poll of major U.S. employers that showed that employers want colleges and universities to increase their focus on written and oral communication,critical thinking and analytical reasoning, and concepts and developments in technology, including of course communication technologies.
+A poll of 330 industry leaders conducted by the University of Phoenix revealed that 96% of executives ranked communication and interpersonal skills as the most valuable traits for employees, and the American Association of Colleges and Universities conducted a poll of major U.S. employers that showed they want colleges and universities to increase their focus on written and oral communication, critical thinking and analytical reasoning, and concepts and developments in technology, including of course communication technologies.
 Graduates from the School of Communication and Multimedia Studies fit this profile of what employers increasingly seek.

-Professor and Director of the School
+Director of the School of Communication and Mutlimedia Studies

 FEATURE STORY